 5. Despite the harsh temperatures and conditions of the moon's atmosphere, five of the six flags that were planted during the Apollo missions are still standing.
 According to Buzz Aldrin, the one that fell was blown over by the exhaust from Apollo 11 during its liftoff from the moon's surface.

 6. According to the U.S. Department of State, the names of the flag's official colors are old glory red, white, and old glory blue.
 Their HTML codes and Pantone equivalents can be found on the Department of State's style guide.

 7. Flag Day isn't technically a federal holiday, and it's not a state holiday outside of Pennsylvania and New York.
-Furthermore, New York's official observance of Flag Day isn't June 14, but rather the second Sunday in June.
+Furthermore, New York's official observance of Flag Day isn't June 14 (when it's commonly celebrated), but rather the second Sunday in June.

 8. Richard Williams, the animation director for "Who Framed Roger Rabbit," said that he modeled the title character's colors after Old Glory (red overalls, white fur, blue tie).
 "It looked like an American flag — subliminally speaking — so everybody liked it."

 9. There are federal regulations governing the handling and display of the flag (the U.S. Flag Code), including restrictions on using the flag's likeness for advertising, or printing it on anything intended "for temporary use or discard," like cocktail napkins or paper plates.
 Under the Flag Protection Act of 1989, there are also federal laws that call for criminal penalties for certain forms of flag desecration, although the Supreme Court found this act to be unconstitutional under the First Amendment in 1990.